-The purpose of this Road Map is to guide and enhance NOAA Fisheries' efforts to implement the EBFM Policy over the next five years.
+The purpose of this Road Map is to provide specific actions under each Goal identified in the EBFM Policy that will guide and enhance NOAA Fisheries' efforts to implement the Policy over the next five years.
 It will advance climate-informed science and management planning and climate-ready decision-making3 for trust resources4 and habitats.
 U.S. managed marine and estuarine ecosystems are vast and diverse, and are intricately entwined with each other as well as the effects of Earth's changing climate.
+NOAA Fisheries' obligation to optimize the benefits from fisheries within each U.S. marine ecosystem lies at the heart of the Magnuson-Stevens Fishery Conservation and Management Act (MSA), which mandates fishery conservation and management measures to ensure that wild-caught fisheries support a supply of food and other products, as well as recreational benefits, on an ongoing basis without compromising the long-term abilities of our ecosystems to provide those benefits to the nation into the future.
+EBFM recognizes the interconnectedness of ecosystem components as essential to supporting resilient

 3 Climate-ready trust resource management decision-making operationally considers and manages for the effects on, mitigation of, and adaptation to the many ways in which climate change can affect targeted and other trust resource populations, fisheries, and the communities associated with them.
+4 NOAA Fisheries' trust resources are the living and nonliving natural resources managed by the United States, any and productive ecosystems and to supporting associated human communities, activities, and well-being.

-4 NOAA Fisheries' trust resources are the living and nonliving natural resources managed by the United States, any State, an Indian tribe, or a local government.
+4 NOAA Fisheries' trust resources are the living and nonliving natural resources managed by the United States, any State, an Indian tribe or Alaska Native corporation, or a local government.